spacer spacer spacer

 This is an honest question.
 Someone wants to know about you.
 You should learn to choose the right things to say, so you can answer the question in a way that allows people to connect with you and remember you.

-“The villain of getting ideas across is the curse of knowledge,”says Chip Heath, Stanford business school professor and co-author of the book Made to Stick: Why Some Ideas Survive and Others Die.
-When you know something really well, like every detail of your life, Heath says, it’s difficult to figure out how to tell someone who doesn’t know.
+“The villain of getting ideas across is the curse of knowledge,”says Chip Heath, Stanford business school professor.
+I interviewed him about his book Made to Stick: Why Some Ideas Survive and Others Die.
+Heath says that when you know something really well, like every detail of your life, it’s difficult to figure out how to tell someone who doesn’t know.

 Everyone has a complicated background.
 You need to pull that background together in a way that creates a single, memorable picture of yourself that is relevant to the person you’re talking to.
 In high school Ryan Patriquin focused on fine arts, but in college realized he really enjoyed computer-generated art, like “Toy Story.”